Parenting After Separation or Divorce

 Even under the best of circumstances, parenting can be challenging.
 When parents separate or divorce disagreements over parenting issues can be even more difficult to resolve.
 Information about the law and your rights and obligations can help reduce parental conflict.
 Understanding the importance of your child having a continuing relationship with both parents and learning to be aware of your children’s experiences through the process of separation and divorce can also help.
 Perhaps most importantly, finding ways to deal with your own reactions and emotions surrounding the separation and divorce may allow you to focus on the best interests of your child and give you the edge you need to succeed.

-Even if conflict remains you have options to consider that may lessen or resolve parental conflict.
+Even if conflict remains, you have options to consider that may lessen or resolve parental conflict.
 Parenting before, during and after separation or divorce takes time, effort and commitment.
 Fortunately, there are laws, community resources and government programs and services to provide guidance and support.
-See Resources for more information.